Implementing AI in Businesses

 Training should reflect the specific responsibilities of each role.
 Different parts of the organization engage with AI in different ways, and the skills required should match that reality.

-• Managers benefit from direct, hands-on experience.
-They need to understand prompt-based assistants or generative ai implementation interfaces so they can reduce complexity in team operations and drive ai for operational efficiency.
+- Managers benefit from direct, hands-on experience.
+They need to understand tools like prompt-based assistants or Copilot-style interfaces.
+These tools give them the ability to reimagine workflows and reduce complexity in team operations.

 Measure the Right Outcomes